To enable SSL layer within Storm Streaming Server, a proper jks file and a password must be provided.

-We need to pass the correct alias name and password, which we mentioned during the creation of the keystore to extract the certificate request.
-Submit the generated CSR to any of the CA, which is supported by the SSL community to get the signed the Primary/Server certificate.
+We need to provide the correct alias name and the password which we mentioned during the creation of the keystore in order to extract the certificate request.
+Submit the generated CSR to any of the CA, which is supported by the SSL community.

-Once the CA signed the certificate and share it with us, we need to import the certificate to the keystore for the private key entry we created.
+Once the CA signed the certificate and shared it with us, we need to import the certificate to the keystore for the private key entry we created.

 keytool -import -alias ssl -keystore keystore.jks -file yourcertfile.crt